 The white version will be the best bet for wedding photographers.
 It still offers a relatively good control over the light direction and spill, but it is softer than the silver coating.
 When zoomed in, the contest is more pronounced but not as much as a silver deep umbrella zoomed out.
 Put the diffusion cloth on it, and you get a soft window like light that all natural light photographers will absolutely love.

 Due to the way it works, it will be fantastic as a fill light or for large scenes where precise control is not a requirement but actually an issue.
 An important note as well, while the white and silver deep umbrellas can be zoomed in and out to obtain a different look, the translucent can hardly be adjusted unless you put your strobe on a boom.

-If I were to start my lighting kit all over again, this would be the one light shaper I would buy.
+If I were to start my lighting kit again, this would be the one light shaper I would buy.

-This will also become my go to light shaper for engagement sessions, weddings, and agency tests.
-If you are not sure what softbox to buy, stop cogitating and get one deep umbrella right away.
+This will also become my go-to light shaper for engagement sessions, weddings, and agency tests.
+If you are unsure what softbox to buy, stop cogitating and get one deep umbrella.

 You won’t regret it!

 Learn how you can create four entirely different portraits with a very simple setup with just a deep umbrella.

 These photos feel like they have been pulled from a film.
 If you’re a fan of storytelling and moody, cinematic imagery, then you will love Aakaash Bali’s work.